darth-dodo/hackernews-backend/README.md

 # reimagined-broccoli

+## Product Features
+- Listing of all the links (no login required)
+- Link Creation
+- User Creation
+- JWT Based authentication
+- Vote registration and unregistration by logged in Users

 ## Python env
 - The project uses Python 3.7.
 Use [PyEnv](https://github.com/pyenv/pyenv) to install the required version
 - Python environment in managed through [Poetry](https://python-poetry.org/)